redspider/codewars2014/README.md

 of the winner and the other finalist as the code.

-Given that Nigel does getyourgameon.co.nz knockout tournaments were something of a specialty, we did two independent solutions - Nigel and Martyn wrote a hack and I did something vaguely respectable if you were drunk and it was dark.
+Given that Nigel does getyourgameon.co.nz knockout tournaments were something of a specialty, we did two independent solutions - Nigel and Martyn wrote a hack and I did something vaguely respectable.

 We ran into one issue late in the day - it hadn't been clear from the instructions whether the set of moves started again from the top each game, or whether the moves just kept getting consumed by each game played.
 We guessed the first